kokkos/kokkos.github.io/content/blog/2026-kokkos-fft-v1-release.md

 # Major changes in release v1.0.0

-By releasing `Kokkos-FFT` v1.0.0, we consider `KokkosFFT` production ready and the experimental warning has been suppressed.
+By releasing `Kokkos-FFT` v1.0.0, we consider `KokkosFFT` production-ready and the experimental warning has been suppressed.
 Here are the major changes:

 * To align with `Kokkos` 5.0, we have set C++20 as a minimal requirement (minimum requirement of `Kokkos` is still 4.6, but recommended to use `Kokkos` 5.0 or later).